yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 >    >
 >    > > <solution-title></solution-title>
 >    > >
 >    > > 1.
 You see every sequence in your dataset aligned together.
-On the left you see the read IDs.
+On the left you see the sequence IDs.
 You can scroll down here to see more.
 On the top you see the position in the alignment.
 You can scroll left and right here to view different parts of the alignment.
 >    > >
 >    > >    Where amino acids align, you will see a colored square and the letter indicating the amino acid.
 Where there is a gap, you will see a dash (`-`).
 At the top, you will also see a histogram indicating how many sequences align at that position.
 >    > >